tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 possible.
 Endpoints MUST NOT send a RequestConnectionId message when an existing request is still unfulfilled; this implies that endpoints needs to request new CIDs well in advance.
-An endpoint MAY ignore requests, which it considers excessive (though they MUST be acknowledged as usual).
+An endpoint MAY handle requests which it considers excessive by responding with a NewConnectionId message containing fewer than num_cid CIDs, including no CIDs at all.

 Endpoints MUST NOT send either of these messages if they did not negotiate a CID.
 If an implementation receives these messages when CIDs